Rian1010/Django-Practice-1/README.md

 - sudo pip3 install gunicorn

 ## psycopg (this will allow us to connect to a PostgreSQL database so instead of using MySQL or SQLite for this)
-- sudo pip3 install psycopg2~=2.7.3.1
+- sudo pip3 install psycopg2-binary
 - the reason for this is that Postgres is very easy to setup on Heroku to really encourage it we can get it up and running with a single command
-- pip3 freeze > requirements.txt
+- pip3 freeze --local > requirements.txt
 - If not included already, manually add to the requirements.txt file: Django==1.11.24
 - If not included already, manually add to the requirements.txt file: pytz==2019.3